 In the first post in this series we looked into the primary reason old school “hit the phones” and “pound the pavement” cold calling tactics aren’t working well any more.

 Sales managers are gradually coming to the realization that blogging and social media are the new way to generate leads, but they insist on having their sales team populate posts with company and product marketing propaganda.
-Old habits die hard and they find it difficult to believe that interrupting people’s lives with their message, and “always be closing”, don’t work in blog and social media content.
+Old habits die hard and they find it difficult to believe that interrupting people’s lives by rudely shoving their message in peoples' face, and “always be closing”, don’t work in blog and social media content.